steel99xl/kaijuGL/README.md

 the files located in Tests contain old examples/ saves and can be usefull for understanding how somethings work

 This contains forks of GLM, IMGUI, and stb_image for now in the future they will be removed

+currently IMGUI is not being used but is still here for no real reason...